Manuel Felguérez: Early life

 Felguérez grew up with his mother and her family, which owned the Ideal Theater on Dolores Street in Mexico City.
 The change from rural farm life to city life was essential to his development.
 The family had a number of financial downturns, first losing the theatre then losing a grocery store they opened after only two years, making the family poor.
 There was pressure to join gangs and rob; he liked to box and see lucha libre at the Arena México He tried marijuana in his youth and he favored its legalization until his death.
 He received his primary, secondary and high school education through the Marists and was a Boy Scout from age eight to age twenty-three with his best friend Jorge Ibargüengoitia.
 The Scouts encouraged him to read authors including Dostoyevsky and G. K. Chesterton and he took hiking trips including one to Iztaccíhuatl.

 Scouting gave him the opportunity to travel to Europe in 1947 just after the end of World War II when the cultural scene was recovering.
 His intention was to go with Ibarguengoitia for a jamboree, but the trip cost 5,000 pesos which he could not pay.
-The two found a way for a cheaper passage and got to France on their own, angering the Mexican Scout leadership, who expelled them.
+The two found cheaper passage and got to France on their own, angering the Mexican Scout leadership, who expelled them.
 They then decided to hitchhike around various countries including Italy, Switzerland, France, and England, staying at houses of Scouting contacts and visiting museums.
 Although his mother wanted him to be a doctor, he was impressed by the European art he saw, especially that of English painter William Turner and announced to Ibarguengoitia that he would become an artist.
 Although Ibarguengoitia laughed at the time, he later wrote that he felt that this is when Felguérez's vocation began.

-He entered the Academy of San Carlos in 1948, but lasted only four months as he did not like its conformity with the dominant artistic movement in Mexico called the Escuela Mexicana de Pintura.
+He entered the Academy of San Carlos in 1948, but lasted only four months, as he did not like its conformity with the dominant artistic movement in Mexico at that time, Escuela Mexicana de Pintura.
 He decided to go back to Europe along with his friend Jorge Wilmot.
 To get the money, they went to the La Huasteca and other areas to find archeological pieces to sell.
 At that time, there was not the consciousness that they were part of Mexico's heritage.
 He studied at the Grande Chaumière Academy in Paris, under French-Russian Cubist artist Ossip Zadkine, who became his mentor.